ireaneus/LivingWaters/src/data/blog-posts/OneAnotherComfort.md

 ## Opening (5 min)

+### 💬 Discussion Question

+> When was the last time somebody acted like your angel and truly encouraged or comforted you?
+Maybe they prayed 🙏 for you, truly listened to you, spoke words of life that made a difference in your walk with the Lord.

 ### 🌿 Personal Reflection to Open the Study

-As I was thinking about this study on *encouraging and comforting one another*, I realized — we recently  experienced that kind of *“one another”* moment.
+As I was thinking, and working on this study on *encourage and comfort one another*, I realized — we recently  experienced that kind of *“one another”* moment.

 When Nan and I left this last church because of doctrinal issues, it was another hard moment in our lives.
 We were just beginning to build relationships with some of them, we were being prayed for, and praying with them, we thought we arrived.